Natalyn Mosby Archibong is serving her fifth term as a member of the Atlanta City Council.

-Professionally, Archibong began her career as an Educational Evaluator with the State Department of Education.
-Later, she served as the Crim Cluster Coordinator through The Atlanta Project, and became the Executive Director of the DeKalb Initiative for Children and Families.
-She is currently an attorney in private practice, and her office is located within the Council District she serves.
+Professionally, Natalyn began her career as an education evaluator with the Georgia Department of Education.
+Later, she served as the Crim Cluster coordinator through The Atlanta Project and became the executive director of the DeKalb Initiative for Children and Families.
+She is currently an attorney in private practice and her office is located within the council district she serves.

-Archibong was introduced to excellence in education, civic involvement and public service early in life by her parents.
+Early on, Natalyn’s parents introduced her to excellence in education, civic involvement and public service.
 In fact, public service has become a family tradition.
-Her father, Nathaniel Mosby (an Army veteran and career Federal Government employee), was a former DeKalb County Commissioner, and her mother, Gwendolyn Mosby, is a retired Atlanta Public School teacher.
+Her father, Nathaniel Mosby (an Army veteran and career Federal Government employee), was the second African-American to serve on the DeKalb County Commission.
+Her mother, Gwendolyn Mosby, is a retired Atlanta Public School teacher.

 Natalyn currently serves as the chair of the Community Development/Human Services committee, and as a member on Finance/Executive and Transportation Committees, and Committee on Council.